-This topic describes how to upgrade a PolarDB-X instance from Standard Edition to Enterprise Edition.
+This topic describes the procedure and usage notes for upgrading a PolarDB-X instance from Standard Edition to Enterprise Edition.

 With the rapid development of business, a PolarDB-X Standard Edition instance may face bottlenecks typical of standalone databases such as low query performance on large tables, database overload due to high-concurrency queries, and inadequate capabilities to meet analytical requirements.
 In these scenarios, scaling up the database does not solve the problem and is also cost-ineffective.